kam800/MachObfuscator/README.md

   --mangler mangler_key   select mangler to generate obfuscated symbols

 Development options:
-  --xx-without-dependencies          do not analyze dependencies
+  --xx-no-analyze-dependencies       do not analyze dependencies

 Available manglers by mangler_key: caesar - ROT13 all objc symbols and dyld info